Fire Science Technology

-The Fire Science Technology degree program offers the student a scientific understanding of fire and emergency hazards, with emphasis on effective prevention, control and management.
-The program will provide students an enhanced opportunity as current fire fighters and staff to pursue various professional opportunities in Public Safety with multiple educational pathways.
-General education courses are included to prepare the graduate to communicate and work effectively with all levels of society.
+The Fire Science Technology degree program offers students a scientific understanding of fire and emergency hazards, with emphasis on effective prevention, mitigation, and management.
+It also provides enhanced opportunities for students to pursue various professional public safety educational pathways.
+The included general education courses prepare graduates to communicate and solve problems effectively at all levels of their careers.

-Students who desire to continue their education to the Bachelor’s Degree should consult their university of choice for acceptance requirements of this degree.
+Students who desire to continue their education in a Bachelor's degree should consult their advisor for acceptance requirements.
 Students wishing to transfer any credits from this program to another institution must accept responsibility for securing approval from the transfer institution.

 Students are strongly encouraged to consult the Fire Rescue Institute Career Program Advisor for assistance in determining the best education plan for their career goals.

 Although scheduling may not always provide for the following progression of courses, students should use the course sequence found at https://valenciacollege.edu/academics/academic-affairs/new-student-experience/documents/start-right-guides-19-20/as/start-right-courses-fire-sciences-as.pdf as a program planning guide.

 All degree-seeking students must satisfy entry testing requirements and satisfactorily complete all mandatory courses in reading, mathematics, English, and English for Academic Purposes in which the student is placed.

 Alternative Ways to Earn Credit

 Once a Fire Science student has earned 15 or more college credits at Valencia, they may be eligible for the following award of credits:

 - Florida certified firefighters are eligible for up to three credits toward the A.S. degree technical electives upon review.